oaishi/CowPilotv2/README.md

 <img src="src/assets/img/icon-128.png" width="64"/>

-# CowPilotV2
+# PlowPilot

-CowPilotV2 is an AI-powered browser automation extension that uses Large Language Models to navigate and interact with web pages autonomously.
+PlowPilot is an AI-powered browser automation extension that uses Large Language Models to navigate and interact with web pages autonomously.
 It combines decision-making and action execution models to perform web tasks with minimal user intervention.

 ## Table of Contents